-Similar to the approach used in AR5 (Flato et al., 2013), the primary lines of evidence of this chapter are comprehensive climate models (atmosphere-ocean general circulation models, AOGCMs) and Earth system models (ESMs); ESMs differ from AOGCMs by including representations of various biogeochemical cycles.
-We also build on results from ESMs of intermediate complexity (EMICs; Claussen et al., 2002; Eby et al., 2013) and other types of models where appropriate.
-This chapter focuses on a particular set of coordinated multi-model experiments known as model intercomparison projects (MIPs).
-These frameworks recommend and document standards for experimental design for running AOGCMs and ESMs to minimize the chance of differences in results being misinterpreted.
+28 29 Similar to the approach used in AR5 (Flato et al., 2013), the primary lines of evidence of this chapter are 30 comprehensive climate models (atmosphere-ocean general circulation models, AOGCMs) and Earth system 31 models (ESMs); ESMs differ from AOGCMs by including representations of various biogeochemical cycles.
+32 We also build on results from Earth system models of intermediate complexity (EMICs, Claussen et al., 33 2002; Eby et al., 2013) and other types of models where appropriate.
+This chapter focuses on a particular set 34 of coordinated multi-model experiments known as model intercomparison projects (MIPs).
+These 35 frameworks recommend and document standards for experimental design for running AOGCMs and ESMs 36 to minimise the chance of differences in results being misinterpreted.
 CMIP is an activity of the World Climate Research Programme (WCRP), and the latest phase is CMIP6 (Eyring et al., 2016).
-To establish robustness of results, it is vital to assess the performance of these models in terms of mean state, variability, and the response to external forcings.
-That evaluation has been undertaken using the CMIP6 'Diagnostic, Evaluation and Characterization of Klima' (DECK) and historical simulations in Chapter 3 of this Report, which concludes that there is high confidence that the CMIP6 multi-model mean captures most aspects of observed climate change well (Section 3.8.3.1).
+To establish 37 38 robustness of results, it is vital to assess the performance of these models in terms of mean state, variability, 39 and the response to external forcings.
+That evaluation has been undertaken using the CMIP6 'Diagnostic, 40 Evaluation and Characterization of Klima' (DECK) and historical simulations in AR6 Chapter 3, which 41 concludes that there is high confidence that the CMIP6 multi-model mean captures most aspects of observed 42 climate change well (Chapter 3, Section 3.8.3.1).
+43

-This chapter draws mainly on future projections referenced both against the period 1850-1900 and the recent past, 1995-2014, performed primarily under ScenarioMIP (O'Neill et al., 2016).
-This allows us to assess both dimensions of integration across scenarios (Section 4.3) and global warming levels (Section 4.6) as discussed in Chapter 1 (Section 1.6).
-Other MIPs also target future scenarios with a focus on specific processes or feedbacks and are summarized in Table 4.1.
+44 This chapter draws mainly on future projections referenced both against the period 1850-1900 and the recent 45 past, 1995-2014, performed primarily under ScenarioMIP (O'Neill et al., 2016).
+This allows us to assess 46 both dimensions of integration across scenarios (Section 4.3) and global warming levels (Section 4.6) as 47 discussed in Chapter 1, Section 1.6.
+Other MIPs also target future scenarios with a focus on specific 48 processes or feedbacks and are summarised in Table 4.1.